nodebots/johnny-five.io/src/news/proximity-components-common-api.md

 Look how far we've come.

 With the release of the new [Proximity](/api/proximity/) class, components which measure *distance to obstruction* now share a common home.
 Components that were formerly spread across Infrared, Sonar, and Ping classes can be found in one place, and used with a more consistent API.
-The new API also implementing new components is even easier, and we've been able to add a handful of [new proximity components](/examples/proximity/#proximity) already.
+The new API also makes implementing new components even easier, and we've been able to add a handful of [new proximity components](/examples/proximity/#proximity) already.

 Check the [API docs](/api/proximity/) for a list of supported components, and how to use them.